toluooshy/Mastodon-GCP-Instance/README.md

 You've now created a new project in Google Cloud Platform with all the appropriate scaffolding.
 This will serve as the home for all of our cloud functionality.
 For the sake of consistency, the naming conventions in this tutorial will all be based on the names of the Mastodon instance we are builing, and the GCP project that it belongs to.
 In this case those are `mastodongcp.social` and `mastodon-tutorial` respectively.

 Addtionally you will need to purchase a domain name.
-This can be done by using most domain service providers like GoDaddy, Porkbun, or Namecheap.
-For the sake of this tutorial we used Porkbun.
+This can be done by using most domain service providers like GoDaddy, Porkbun, Namecheap, etc. For the sake of this tutorial we used Porkbun.
 In this tutorial the domain used was `mastodongcp.social`.
+Once you have your domain name make sure to go to respective API key management page and generate a new key.
+MAKE SURE TO SAVE THE KEY AND SECRET SOMEWHERE SAFE.
+We will be using these later.

 ### Reserving IP Addresses